 Our programs and events will continue to be held virtually via Zoom videoconferencing until further notice.
 A video link and dial-in numbers are provided for each meeting.
 Please see our Programs & Events page for information about upcoming opportunities to engage with WA Women’s Foundation.

-Members will continue to receive updates about our latest programs and events in their weekly Friday e-newsletter.
+Members will continue to receive updates about our latest programs and events in their weekly Friday e-newsletter (currently sent every other week on the 1st, 3rd, and 5th Fridays of the month).
 If you are not a member but would like to receive monthly emailed updates from WA Women’s Foundation, please sign up for our community e-newsletter.

 We have compiled a list of community resources and mutual aid funds, as well as highlights of what our grantees have been doing in response to COVID-19, in a post on our blog.
 We are periodically updating this post as we learn about new community resources and mutual aid funds.